voila/Erlang101/README.md

 ##1_simple_module/

-pattern-matching and iteration
+Pattern-matching and iteration.
+Using dialyzer to catch a type error

 ##2_fib/

-minimal OTP application with a gen_server
+Minimal OTP application with a gen_server

 ##3_fib_memo/